USGCRP/gcis-conventions/gcis_resources/reference.md

 - References may or may not be evergreen, depending on the base type of the cited publication.
 e.g. A published Article or Report is probably evergreen, but a website definitely isn't.

-**TODO**: Discuss more with TSU to coordinate non-evergreen reference types, and how to make sure they get distinct references per report.

 ## Field Conventions